matiasjg/training-web/README.md

+# Training - Web  App

-This is a simple ReactJS project to login and display training API data (Rails API)
+This is a **ReactJS** project to login and display training data built with a Rails REST API

 We are using: